Scouting in Troop 5 is fun!

 It is also a commitment.

-We expect that most boys have busy lives – interests in extra-curricular activities, religious and spiritual obligations, sports, doing schoolwork, responsibilities at home and to their families.
+We expect that most boys have busy lives – interests in extra-curricular activities, religious and spiritual obligations, sports, doing schoolwork, and responsibilities at home and to their families.

 Troop 5 is active every week during the school year and throughout the summer.
 We expect Scouting to be among the things considered important in a boy’s life.